 Key Consideration 3: A CCP should adopt initial margin models and parameters that are risk- based and generate margin requirements sufficient to cover its potential future exposure to participants in the interval between the last margin collection and the close out of positions following a participant default.
 Initial margin should meet an established single-tailed confidence level of at least 99 percent with respect to the estimated distribution of future exposure.
 For a CCP that calculates margin at the portfolio level, this requirement applies to each portfolio's distribution of future exposure.
-For a CCP that calculates margin at the portfolio level, the requirement must be met for the corresponding distributions of future exposure.
+For a CCP that calculates margin at more-granular levels, such as at the subportfolio level or by product, the requirement must be met for the corresponding distributions of future exposure.
 The model should (a) use a conservative estimate of the time horizons for the effective hedging or close out of the particular types of products cleared by the CCP (including in stressed market conditions), (b) have an appropriate method for measuring credit exposure that accounts for relevant product risk factors and portfolio effects across products, and (c) to the extent practicable and prudent, limit the need for destabilizing, procyclical changes.